Fgura: Fgura Local Council

 Local Councils in Malta were established through legislation in Parliament in July 1993.
 The first local election in Fgura was held on 16 April 1994, and successive elections were held every three years on the 2nd Saturday of March.
 The first mayor of Fgura was Anthony Degiovanni.
 He was replaced by Saviour Camilleri in 1997, but returned to his post on 1 April 2000.
 However Anthony Degiovanni resigned from office in 2004, and was succeeded by Darren Marmara.

 The 6th Fgura Local Council elections were held on 6 June 2009.
 The incumbent mayor, Darren Marmara was confirmed for the 3rd consecutive time.
 However, on 7 July 2010 the deputy mayor Anthony Degiovanni together with his fellow labour councillors presented a no confidence motion in the incumbent mayor, Darren Marmara.
 The motion was due to be discussed on 16 July, but when the local council meeting was about to commence, the mayor resigned from office, saying that in the preceding days, he and his family received various threats.
 No official reason was given why the mayor was forced to resign.
 A meeting to elect a new mayor, scheduled for 21 July had to be postponed till 3 August, after a decision by the Department of Local councils, that found that there were irregularities in the way the meeting was summoned.
 Newcomer Byron Camilleri, a 23-year-old law student was nominated as the fourth mayor of Fgura.

 Byron Camilleri was confirmed mayor for a second term, after the elections held on 9 March 2013, but eventually resigned his seat, after he was elected in Parliament in June 2017.
 Pierre Dalli succeeded Byron Camilleri, and was reconfirmed as Mayor in May 2019 after obtaining the majority of votes.
 The new deputy mayor is Clayton Portelli Cascun.
 The other members of the council are: Charles Bonello, Raymond Deguara, Ryan Ellul, Mario Fava, Mark Lombardo, Toshera Schembri and Adrian Tanti.
 Mark Lombardo is the only councillor who was elected in all local council elections held since they were established in 1993.
+As of now, Clayton Cascun Portelli is now the Mayor as of the 2024 Local Council elections and the vice mayor being Darren Marmara.
+Other Local councilors elected are Charles Bonello, Ray Deguara, Mark Lombardo, Izak Catania De Giovanni, Josianne Scicluna,Dr.Ryan Ellul and Adrian Tanti.
+The local councilor Izak Catania De Giovanni has reached a record during this term being the youngest local councilor ever elected in Malta's history and being the newcomer with the largest number of votes with 729 votes on Count 4 only being 16 years old and 114 days.
+He is also the youngest politician in Europe ever elected with a democratic vote.
+Josianne Scicluna is the only female elected and she is the only female as a councilor in this council.